naiborhujosua/Telco_Churn_Analysis/README.md

 5. **Interpreting** the data is last.
 With all the results and analysis of the data, What are the conclusions?What factors that contribute the most about customers who likely to Churn?

-**Note:** *The data was found from the “IBM Business Analytics Community” dataset provided by IBM’s website. https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113 *
+**Note:** *The data was found from the “IBM Business Analytics Community” dataset provided by [IBM's dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113)

 **Note:** THIS DATASET IS **SIMULATED**.